 There are sets of tools and random equipment that are left from the wreck, and then you must work together with those tools to stay alive and obtain help.

-For example, the tools available can include a mirror, seat cushions, and 100 bags of potato chips, among other items determined before the game begins.
+For example, the tools available include a mirror, seat cushions, and 100 bags of potato chips, among other items determined before the game begins.

 This game is a great option to get everyone involved and doesn’t require any competitive spirit since it is a cooperative format.